inforlife/process/issues/features.md

 ---

 Features are those issues that introduce a new functionality to the application or modify (usually extend) an existing one.
-We have decided to express them as modified slightly [user stories](https://www.mountaingoatsoftware.com/agile/user-stories), in this way they can be read as functional specifications.
+We have decided to express them as slightly modified [user stories](https://www.mountaingoatsoftware.com/agile/user-stories), in this way they can be read as functional specifications.

 We structure `features` as follows.

 ## Title
 Few words that identify the functionality to be added.
 Whenever possible, prefer names that begin with a verb instead of a noun.

-An example of name is `Reset password`.
+An example of a name is `Reset password`.

 ## Description
 A short and simple narrative of the feature told from the perspective of the person who will benefit from the new capability (usually a user of the application) that follows the template: